Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div> <br>

-<p> Next, we can look at adding a legend to the map.
-This will be done similarly to the title/pop ups with a control structure.  </p> <br>
+<p> Next, a legend can be created and added to the map.
+Like the title and pop ups, this will be done with a control structure.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>